jawebada/libmbb/docs/Debugging.md

 libmbb - Debugging Macros
 =========================

-*libmbb* features a set of debugging macros.
+*libmbb* features a set of debugging macros defined in `mbb/debug.h`.

+	#include "mbb/debug.h"

-All these macros can be disabled by defining the macro NDEBUG before including `mbb/debug.h`.
+All debugging macros can be disabled by defining the macro NDEBUG before including `mbb/debug.h`.

 Have a look at [the example](../examples/debugging.c).